symPiotr/amplicon_analysis_pipeline/README.md

 -rw-r--r-- 1 piotr.lukasik users  81K Sep 30 10:43 ITS2_W_377_R1.fastq
 -rw-r--r-- 1 piotr.lukasik users 410K Sep 30 10:43 ITS1a_W_377_R1.fastq
 ```
-These split data are generally available within **/mnt/matrix/symbio/split_data** folder, but until the script is freely available, you'll want to make sure that this is the case. **Please talk to Piotr!**

-Details of the splitting script and approach will soon be available at [https://github.com/symPiotr/split_amplicon_libs](https://github.com/symPiotr/split_amplicon_libs).
+... plus another five corresponding to the reverse read!
+Some of these split data are available within **/mnt/matrix/symbio/split_data** folder.
+If this is not the case with your data, you can do the splitting yourself using Piotr's [**split_amplicon_libs.py** script, described at https://github.com/symPiotr/split_amplicon_libs](https://github.com/symPiotr/split_amplicon_libs).
+You can also just talk to Piotr :)
+&nbsp;
+One way or another, before proceeding with the next steps of the analysis, for each sample, you want to have files corresponding to a single target only, \*R1.fastq and \*R2.fastq.
+Copying them all to your working directory probably makes sense!

 &nbsp;